RubixML/ML/docs/extractors/column-picker.md

 | 1 | iterator | | Traversable | The base iterator. |
 | 2 | keys | | array | The string and/or integer keys of the columns to extract and reorder. |

-## Additional Methods
-This extractor does not have any additional methods.

 ## Example
 ```php
 use Rubix\ML\Extractors\ColumnPicker;